Metaverse-Championship/PMC_Challenges/README.md

 We also have an __optional 3D design challenge__ for the Hall of Fame, near the five listed above.
 If you submit it using the prequalification form, we'll add the design to the Hall of Fame, where all the successfully prequalified players get listed.

+### Design for fame

+By the way, you can compound your solutions with an optional 3D design of your own, in the web form.
+We'll add each such design to the Hall of Fame, where all the successfully qualified players get listed.

 ## Challenges for the main event

 The details of the main challenges will be shared on 2022 December 6th 10:00 CET.
 The teams formed before will need to solve at least one from each track, in 24 hours.
 You can already prepare libraries and some code before the hackathon, but the final ideation and project needs to come out during the main event.

+## Main event

+The main event consists of a 3-day hackathon where projects can be conceptualized and implemented, and also of more challenge-solving in parallel.

+At first, teams should be formed by qualified players.

+The main event's challenges will be disclosed on 2022-12-06 at 10:00:00 CET.
+The teams will need to solve at least one from each challenge track, in 24 hours.

+Note: You can already prepare libraries and some code before the hackathon, but the final project needs to be conceived during the main event.

+### Main event challenges

+An outline:

-### Track 1 - Collaboration
+#### Track 1 - Collaboration

 Challenge 1 - Momentum's Kusamaverse related

-Challenge 2 - Creator to be disclosed.
+Challenge 2 - Unit Network related

-### Track 2 - Privacy and Security
+#### Track 2 - Privacy and Security

 Challenge 1 - CCTF project related

 Challenge 2 - Research related

-### Track 3 - GameFi and NFT
+#### Track 3 - GameFi and NFT

 Challenge 1 - RMRK project related

-Challenge 2 - Creator to be disclosed.
+Challenge 2 - KILT related

 ## Support and feedback for the prequalification

-We don't help with the solutions.
-If something is unclear or you need help or think you found a bug, we are always open to hear from you.
+We don't help with solving the challenges, but if something is unclear or you think you've found a bug, we are always open to hear from you.
-You can contact us anytime though our email address contact@metaversechampionship.gg or you can also find six through Matrix (@hexff:matrix.org).

 ## Contact

+You can contact us anytime though our email address contact@metaversechampionship.gg or you can talk to __six__ through Matrix (@hexff:matrix.org).

-You can find all our communication channels, media content and PR releases through [our linkfree](https://linkfree.metaversechampionship.gg/).
+You can find all our communication channels, media content and PR postings through [our linkfree](https://linkfree.metaversechampionship.gg/).